HYUNDAI INSTER FIRST DRIVE: Too quirky or the perfect small EV? | Electrifying

 COMPLETE EVALUATION:

-We have actually been waiting ages for a cost effective automobile, and this year they have actually gotten here all at once with the Dacia Spring, the Citroen e-C3, the 5 and now this– the Hyundai .
+We have actually been waiting ages for a cost effective automobile, and this year they have actually gotten here all at once with the Dacia Spring, the e-C3, the Renault 5 and now this– the INSTER.
 Not that we're grumbling; quite the opposite really.
 Having an option of electrical cars and trucks costing ₤ 25,000 or less is what we have actually been after for several years!

 It's not going to be fast, mind … The 95bhp, 42kWh INSTER will take 11.7 sec to get to 62mph.
 The bigger 49kWh car gets a whopping 113bhp, for a somewhat less embarrassing 0-62mph time of 10.6 seconds.